-With its 18th annual commencement in 1971, Southeastern has granted 303 certificates in Theology, 2,083 Master of Divinity (B.D.
-1954-67), 21 Master of Religious Education and 183 Master of Theology degrees to 2,442 persons.
-(148 have received two degrees.)
-At the present time 2,334 of these have current addresses in the alumni office.
-An additional 221 former students have kept their addresses up-to-date.
+With its 17th annual commencement in 1970, Southeastern has granted 285 certificates in Theology, 2,015 Master of Divinity (B.D.
+1954-67), 11 Master of Religious Education and 176 Master of Theology degrees to 2,344 persons.
+(143 have received two degrees.)
+At the present time 2,284 of these have current addresses in the alumni office.
+An additional 210 former students have kept their addresses up-to-date.

-For the year 1971-1972 the officers of the Association are: R. Hayne Rivers of Union, S. C., president; Aubrey J. Rosser, Richmond, Va., vice-president; William H. Puckett, Jr., Raleigh, N. C., secretary-treasurer; directors or members-at-large-Robert M. Winecoff of chapters comprise the General Board.

-Durham, N. C.; and Brightie E. White of Durham, N. C.
+For the year 1970-1971 the officers of the Association are: W. Ches Smith of Tifton, Ga., president; R. Hayne Rivers, Union, S. C., vicepresident; Corbin L. Cooper, Raleigh, N. C., secretary-treasurer; directors or members-at-large-Morris S. Hollifield of Lexington, N. C.; Robert M. Winecoff of Durham, N. C.; and Robert L. Mobley of Richmond, Va.

 The Association meets annually during the meeting of the Southern Baptist Convention.
-The officers with the presidents of the state
+The officers with the presidents of the state chapters comprise the General Board.